 - Avoid wearing compression socks that are too tight

 - These socks improve blood circulation in the legs

-- They are often prescribed for CHF and diabetes
+- They are often prescribed for CHF

 - Wear these socks during a long flight or car trip